Making a refugee claim

 For those who are already in Canada

 Once your request has been received and processed, you will receive an Acknowledgement of Claim document by email.
 This document serves as proof that you have made a refugee claim and that you have medical coverage (Interim Federal Health Program coverage).
 Once your application is complete and verified by an immigration officer, you will be giving instruction to complete your immigration medical examination and schedule you for an interview. .
 Learn more about how to submit a refugee claim in Canada on IRCC’s website.

-Starting 21 September 2020, IRCC will start piloting the gradual resumption of in-person services at the following offices: Vancouver, Calgary, Edmonton, Hamilton, Niagara Falls, Etobicoke, and Montréal.
-Services are currently by appointment only.
 If you already had an interview scheduled with IRCC that was cancelled because of COVID-19 or had submitted a refugee claim by email or at an IRCC office drop box between 16 March and 7 July 2020, IRCC will be reaching out to you to schedule an appointment.
 For more details on the gradual resumption of in-person services, click here.

 For those who have a pending asylum application before the Immigration Refugee Board (IRB)